I think you will agree with me when I say:

 Cool Geospatial Visualizations with 3D Power Maps

-The Power Map tool is now called 3D Maps and built into Excel 2016.
+The Power Map tool is now called 3D Maps and built into Microsoft Excel 2016.
 Use it as an advanced business intelligence tool by visualizing any geospatial data that you have already brought into Excel with Power Query and combined with Power Pivot.

 Microsoft PowerPoint 2016